chungae9ri/rtsched/README.md

 `rtsched` is a runtime scheduler crate for thread management.
 It provides the core pieces needed to create and switch between application threads on a single microcontroller core.
-The library depends on `cortex-m` for architecture support; the embedded examples additionally use `cortex-m-rt` for startup, exception entry points, and linker/runtime support.
+The architecture-specific layer currently targets Cortex-M through `cortex-m` crate.
+That code is isolated under `src/arch/cm`, so additional architecture backends can be added under `src/arch`.
+The embedded examples additionally use `cortex-m-rt` for startup, exception entry points, and linker/runtime support.

 The crate includes: